Mike Sullivan (Wyoming politician): Tenure

-On February 20, 1987, Sullivan issued his first veto against legislation that would have required the governor to choose a replacement for United States Senate or other high offices from a list of three names submitted by the incumbent political party.
+In 1991, Sullivan vetoed legislation allowing tax exemptions for wildcat oil drilling, which was overridden due to the Republicans gaining support from two Democratic members in the state senate and Eli Bebout in the state house.
+This was the first time in Wyoming's statehood that a governor's veto was overridden by the Wyoming Legislature.
 He criticized the leadership of the Republicans in the state house in 1988 for denying committee chair positions to Representatives Murphy and Mary Odde due to them not supporting an attempt to override one of Sullivan's vetoes.
-In 1991, Sullivan became the first governor in Wyoming's statehood to have his veto overridden by the Wyoming Legislature when his veto of legislation allowing tax exemptions for wildcat oil drilling was overridden due to the Republicans gaining support from two Democratic members in the state senate and Eli Bebout in the state house.
 The Republicans gained a veto-proof majority in the state legislature following the 1992 elections.
+Sullivan vetoed multiple pieces of legislation altering the appointment to fill vacancies in partisan offices as to require the governor to choose from three people selected by the central committee of the party that held the office.
+However, the Republicans successfully overrode his veto in 1993.

-His first judicial appointment was his appointment of Nicholas Kalokathis to the First Judicial District in 1987.
-He made three appointments to the Wyoming Supreme Court with him appointing Michael Golden to replace Charles Stuart Brown in 1988, William A. Taylor to replace Steve Urbigkit in 1992, and Larry Lehman to replace G. Joseph Cardine in 1994.
+Sullivan's first judicial appointment was his appointment of Nicholas Kalokathis to the First Judicial District in 1987.
+He made three appointments to the Wyoming Supreme Court, appointing Michael Golden to replace Charles Stuart Brown in 1988, William A. Taylor to replace Steve Urbigkit in 1992, and Larry Lehman to replace G. Joseph Cardine in 1994.
 He attempted to reappoint Carrol Orrison to the Wyoming Board of Equalization, but the state senate rejected his nomination.
-He appointed Meyer as Attorney General in 1987.
+He appointed Joseph Meyer as Attorney General in 1987.
 He appealed to President Bill Clinton to appoint a Wyomingite to the United States Court of Appeals for the Tenth Circuit in 1993.